A statistical study of magnetic flux emergence in solar active regions prior to strongest flares: Introduction

+The increase of the frequency of solar flares by a new magnetic flux emerging in the vicinity of a pre-existing one was studied by \citet{Fu2016}.
+The authors found the enhancement of M- and X-class flaring in pre-existing ARs, which lasts for a day after the emergence of a new magnetic flux in a close vicinity.
+The same physics -- the interaction between the pre-existing and newly emerged magnetic flux in the corona -- underlie the eruption of a quiescent filaments and initiation of a coronal mass ejection by emerging ARs.

 Although the emergence of magnetic flux is studied extensively in conjunction with the appearance of strong flares and eruptions \citep[see, e.g., a review by][]{Schrijver2009}, much less attention is paid to the flux emergence rate of flare-productive ARs.
+As for observations, \citet{Giovanelli1939} probably was the first one who showed that emerging ARs with higher area growth rate (that is equivalent to higher flux emergence rate) exhibit higher probability of flare occurrence.
 Numerical simulations predict relatively high values of the flux emergence rate when considering the emergence of a highly-twisted magnetic tube presumably forming $\delta$-spot due to kink instability \citep[e.g.][]{Toriumi2017b, Knizhnik2018}.

-As for observations, \citet{Giovanelli1939} probably was the first one who showed that emerging ARs with higher area growth rate (that is equivalent to higher flux emergence rate) exhibit higher probability of flare occurrence.
+In the present study, we aim to test this theoretical deduction regarding faster emergence of flare-prolific ARs.
+We also intend to reveal whether a recent magnetic flux emergence is necessary for the occurrence of a flare.
+First, we select ARs that produced M5.0 and larger flares during Solar Cycles 23 and 24.
+Then, we analyze the magnetic flux emergence in the ARs prior to flares.
+Finally, we estimate the flux emergence rate and compare it to the flux emergence of flare-quiet ARs.

-In the present study, we aim to re-examine the statement that prior to a strong flare there is always a large emergence of new magnetic flux.
-Note that in our previous paper \citep{Kutsenko2021}, we moved from emergence to flaring.
-Namely, we detected all ARs emerged on the solar disc between 2010 and 2017.
-Out of all detected 243 ARs, there were only 34 ARs with noticeable flaring and only one of them produced X-class flare (NOAA 11158), so that the comparison between emergence and flaring was possible only for a scanty data sample.
+Note that in our previous paper \citep{Kutsenko2021} we detected ARs emerged on the solar disk between 2010 and 2017.
+Out of all detected 243 ARs, there were only 34 ARs with noticeable flaring and only one of them produced X-class flare (NOAA AR 11158), so that the comparison between emergence and flaring was possible only for a scanty data sample.
 We found that the faster an AR emerges the higher the flare index is (the Pearson correlation coefficient reaches 0.74).

-In contrast to that study, in the present work we proceed in opposite direction: from flaring to emergence.
-We selected ARs (observed between 1996 and 2017) that produced at least one flare stronger than M5.0 level and investigated the pre-flare behaviour of the AR's magnetic flux.
-Our goal was to reveal (i) whether strong solar flares are always preceded by magnetic flux emergence and (ii) whether flare-productive ARs exhibit higher flux emergence rates as compared to flare-quiet ARs.
-We hope that this study will contribute to the problem of solar flare predictions.